raspberrypilearning/where-is-the-space-station/en/step_3.md

     [[[generic-python-key-value-pairs]]]

-    The success value of message tells you that the request was successful.
+    The 'success' value of message tells you that the request was successful.
 Good.

     Note that you will see different results depending on who is currently in space!